The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: Introduction

 The plan of the paper is as follows.
 In Section \ref{sec:ILHrev} we introduce the basics of ILH geometry and gather the results that we will need throughout the paper.
 In Section \ref{sec:GDIff} we review the definitions of Courant algebroid and generalized diffeomorphisms, and prove that the group of generalized diffeomorphisms $\GDiff$ is a strong ILH Lie group (Theorem \ref{theo:strong ILH subgroup exact case}).
 In Section \ref{sec:moduliGM} we introduce generalized metrics and prove a slice theorem for the action of $\GDiff$ (Theorem \ref{theo:slice exact case full group}).
 In Section \ref{sec:stratification} we use the slice theorem to describe the ILH stratification of the orbit space $\cGR$ of generalized metrics under the $\GDiff$-action (Theorem \ref{theo:Stratification ILH exact case}).
 In Section \ref{sec:odd-exact}, we state the main results for odd exact Courant algebroids, focusing on the main differences with the exact case.
 Finally, the appendix contains technical results on elliptic operator theory and ILH chains that are used in the proofs of Section~\ref{sec:moduliGM}.\\

 \textbf{Acknowledgments:} We would like to thank H. Bursztyn and M. Garcia-Fernandez for stimulating discussions.
 We are very grateful to IMPA for hosting us as long and short term visitors, respectively.
+Finally, we would like to express our gratitude to the referee for her/his very careful reading of the manuscript.